 Martha Burk is a political psychologist, money editor of Ms. Magazine, and co-founder of the Center for Advancement of Public Policy, which promotes democratic management of corporations and governments and an end to discrimination.
 Dr. Burk is also the Director of the Corporate Accountability Project for the National Council of Women’s Organizations, a non-partisan network of over 240 women’s groups, and served as Chair from 2000-2005.
 She is highly active in the public policy debate, appearing on over a dozen national news shows and many major national newspapers, in addition to hosting her own public radio show, Equal Time.
 Dr. Burk’s latest book, published in 2012, is Your Voice, Your Vote: The Savvy Woman's Guide to Power, Politics, and the Change We Need.

 Kathleen Drew is a former Democratic Washington State Senator, representing the 5th District from 1993-1997.
 During her time in office, she authored the Ethics in Public Service law and helped improve the state’s higher education system.
-Ms. Drew also served for six years as a state policy advisor, and ran as the Democratic nominee to be Washington’s Secretary of State in 2012.
+Ms. Drew also served for six years as a state policy advisor, and ran to be Washington’s Secretary of State in 2012.

 Barbara Klein is the President of the League of Women Voters of Arizona, a nonpartisan, grassroots network devoted to improving democracy and advocating for political issues in Arizona.
 She has worked with the League for more than 10 years, serving as the state election reform chair focusing on Clean Elections, Merit Selection Retention of Judges, redistricting and election systems as well as moderating debates, drafting Voter Guide language, and delivering many types of presentations and League services.
 She also serves on the board of the LWV Phoenix Metro League.